hubernikus/fast_obstacle_avoidance/README.md

 	D_o (\xi) = \Gamma_o(\xi) - 1
 $$

-An example script which analyses the different parameters can be found in `./examples/example_parameter_comparison.py`
+An example script that analyses the different parameters can be found in `./examples/example_parameter_comparison.py`

 #### Control Radius